THE CONCLUDING CHAPTER OF CRAWFORD

 "Written for every woman who wants to live beautifully and successfully, by a woman who has triumphantly done both, this fascinating and wonderfully revealing book by our greatest star is both an autobiography and much more than an autobiography."

-This autobiography is an interesting one because it's more of a "how to be Joan Crawford" guide than an actual autobiography.
-Though, Joan does offer a great deal of personal information about her life within the pages.
+This autobiography is interesting because it's more of a "how to be Joan Crawford" guide than an actual autobiography.
+Though, Joan does offer a great deal of personal information about her life and opinions within the pages.
 It's a rather unique book from a celebrity, particularly from an actor.
+It is a must-read for Crawford fans.

 Click here to read this book in its entirety.
 Click here to read the book's original manuscript.